Job Futures Québec

 The Knowledge and Information Economy

 The growing importance of the knowledge- and information-based economy is generally associated with a significant decrease in employment in occupations that require little education and very strong employment growth in occupations that require a university degree or are related to natural and applied science.
 The latter occupations have in fact grown at a much faster pace than other occupations in recent years.
 However, the number of jobs in those occupations is still relatively small compared to the labour market as a whole.
-The number of jobs in occupations related to natural and applied science almost doubled from 1990 to 2010 (a 99% increase compared with an increase of 21% for other occupations) but still represented barely 7.9% of all jobs in 2010.
-And while the number of jobs in occupations requiring a university degree increased 70% from 1990 to 2010 compared with 17% for other occupations, it was still less than 20% of the total number of jobs in 2010.
+The number of jobs in occupations related to natural and applied science more than doubled from 1990 to 2013 (a 109% increase compared with an increase of 24% for other occupations) but still represented barely 8.0% of all jobs in 2012.
+And while the number of jobs in occupations requiring a university degree increased 78% from 1990 to 2013 compared with 20% for other occupations, it was still about 20% of the total number of jobs in 2013.
 Clearly, while the impact of this trend is perfectly real, it is also very gradual.

-Although employment in occupations that require little education (or unskilled occupations) stalled during the 1990s, it increased by over 9% between 2001 and 2010, at a rate only slightly lower than that of other professions (14%).
+Although employment in occupations that require little education (or unskilled occupations) stalled during the 1990s, it increased by close to 20% between 2001 and 2012, at slightly more than that of other occupations.
 The stagnation of the 1990s and growth of the knowledge economy have led some labour-market observers to announce the gradual disappearance of employment in these occupations.
-However, since most of these jobs are in sales and service (approximately 82% in 2010), these occupations are almost invulnerable to competition from low-wage countries.
+However, since most of these jobs are in sales and service (approximately 81% in 2013), these occupations are almost invulnerable to competition from low-wage countries.
 Furthermore, the duties performed by most workers in these occupations are not likely to be affected by technological changes.
 Since 2001, it has generally been occupations that require intermediate skills (or semi-skilled occupations) that have been hardest hit, in manufacturing, by competition from low-wage countries and in forestry, by job losses.

 This does not mean that all is well in occupations requiring little education, as the quality of jobs is much lower.
-It will come as no surprise to learn that, according to the Labour Force Survey data, the weekly salary of employees (excluding self-employed persons) in an occupation requiring a university degree being in 2010 on average 2.6 times higher than that of employees in an occupation requiring little education, and that this variance is increasing (2.2 times in 1997), although the recent minimum wage increases appear to have put an end to this trend.
-Moreover, in 2005, workers in unskilled occupations were more likely to be working part time (38%, compared with 17%), less likely to be working full-year (47%, compared with 66%) and had an unemployment rate in 2006 that was three times higher (8.5%, compared with 2.5%).
+It will come as no surprise to learn that, according to the Labour Force Survey data, the weekly salary of employees (excluding self-employed persons) in an occupation requiring a university degree being in 2013 on average 2.6 times higher than that of employees in an occupation requiring little education, and that this variance is increasing (2.2 times in 1997), although the recent minimum wage increases appear to have put an end to this trend (2,7 times in 2008).
+Moreover, in 2010, workers in unskilled occupations were more likely to be working part time (40%, compared with 16%), less likely to be working full-year (48%, compared with 63%) and had an unemployment rate in 2011 that was close to four times higher (9.2%, compared with 2.6%), according to the National Household Survey data.
 If this already grim picture were not enough, it should be noted that unskilled jobs are also far more vulnerable to economic slowdowns, with those working at them often being the first to be laid off.

 The knowledge- and information-based economy affects not only the number of jobs in each occupation, but also employers' requirements and the nature of duties in most occupations.
-Electronic telecommunications skills, research skills, the ability to process information, and oral and written communication skills are increasingly in demand.
 We expect these trends to continue in the next few years.

 Work Organization Methods

 Although a scientific approach to work organization (specialization of tasks) is still very widespread, we witnessed the introduction and growing popularity of many different and innovative organizational methods since 1990.
 Think of total quality management, ISO standards and Qualimètre, continuous improvement programs, "just in time" management, the formation of semi-autonomous teams, etc. On the whole, these organizational methods had a slightly negative impact on employment in middle management.
 They led to an increase in employer requirements and training needs, and resulted in changes in job content.
-This trend should continue over the next few years.
+This trend should at least continue over the next few years given the emphasis on productivity to compensate for the low availability of labor.

 C) A Word of Caution about Major Events

 The trends we have just analysed give us a fair idea about the evolution of employment in the occupations.
 However, certain unforeseeable events can profoundly alter the occupational outlooks.
-These include government decisions (ambulatory care, $7-a-day daycare, early retirement, new regulations, etc), major investments, international disputes and natural disasters.
-It is important to be able to distinguish between events with one-off, albeit far-reaching, effects (ice storm) and events with a lasting impact, such as ambulatory care.
+These include government decisions (ambulatory care, budget cuts, Places at the reduced contribution program, new regulations, etc), major investments, international disputes and natural disasters.
+It is important to be able to distinguish between events with one-off, albeit far-reaching, effects (natural disasters) and events with a lasting impact, such as ambulatory care.
 In other instances, a major event may have both lasting and one-off effects.
 For example, while the impact of the events of September 11, 2001 on employment in security services lasted, their negative impact on air travel were temporary.

 Although major events with lasting effects are infrequent, it is important to follow current events closely to be able to interpret our projections correctly.